bnnm/wwiser/doc/EDITOR.md

   - associated in BusInitialFxParams > FXChunk, then pointing to CAkFxShareSet
 - if multiple voices sound at once (ex. aklayer) each voice calculates final volumes separately
   - as each one may have any final result, depending on factors
+- language bank also has a "makeup gain" setting, but it just applies that to each aksound

+## properties and performance
-  - unsure if volumes are applied per object's samples (less efficient but more simple), or at mixing time trying to get common volumes (more efficient but more complex to set up)
+- unsure at what point volumes are actually applied over buffer samples:
+  - on each object's samples: less efficient (1 by one) but more simple
+  - at mixing time if possible (hoisting common values): more efficient but more complex to set up, may end up doing more passes
+  - doc on actor-mixer:
+    - effects: "effects is processed on real time per object and will take cpu"
+    - properties: "saves memory and cpu" (referring to states/rtpcs, since values can be precomputed?)
+- effects are applied once per bus, and per each object

+- on advanced profiler
+  - buses have a "mix count" depending on number of simultaneous voices going there
+  - voices have: voice volume, bus volume and total volume (bus + voice)
+- bus mix count:
+  - single voice 1, 2 voices 2
+  - 2 voices with one aux send: 3 (since aux bus also end in the main bus)
+- presumably:
+  - first, voice volumes are applied over samples (total volume from object voice volumes + selected bus's voice volumes)
+  - then, if a voice goes to bus, its bus volume is applied

 ## actor mixer
 - a way to group N sound types and apply values config